github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

    public static void taintsink(Connection conn, String query) throws SQLException {
        Statement stmt = conn.createStatement();
-       stmt.execute(query); // The argument passed to this method is a SQL injection sink.
+       stmt.execute(query); // The argument to this method is a SQL injection sink.
    }

 This can be achieved by adding the following data extension.